NJDOT begins major reconfiguration

-(Trenton) - New Jersey Department of Transportation (NJDOT) Commissioner Jim Simpson today announced the beginning of a project to improve safety and reduce congestion at the Route 35 and Route 36 intersection in Eatontown Borough, Monmouth County.
+(Trenton) - New Jersey Department of Transportation (NJDOT) officials today announced the beginning of a project to improve safety and reduce congestion at the Route 35 and Route 36 intersection in Eatontown Borough, Monmouth County.

 Construction on this $12.4 million federally-funded project will begin Monday, April 19.
 Initial construction operations will include widening the highway shoulders and relocating Wall Street.
 There will be no permanent change to the existing traffic pattern during this stage of construction.
 The existing traffic pattern will be maintained during the majority of construction, with periodic, temporary lane closures allowed during daytime hours.